shylabo/wmad-301-midterm-twootr/readme.md

   [x] 2.
 Implement `PRs` to avoid merge conflicts.

-  [] 3.
+  [x] 3.
 Use Github Issues to track bugs and fixes with appropriate labels.

 ## Presentation Requirements